Affiliate links on SoundGuys may earn us a commission. Learn more.

 How does the HyperX Cloud Orbit S sound?

 The HyperX Cloud Orbit S offers sound on par with the Audeze Mobius, which makes sense.
 Both headsets feature the same 100mm planar magnetic headphone drivers.
 Basically, you won’t find a gaming headset that sounds this good for less than $400.
-The headset boosts bass, as well as mids at various points, but not to an extent that would make the overall sound suffer.
+The headset boosts bass, but not to an extent that would make the overall sound suffer.

 The HyperX Cloud Orbit S offers isolation as good or better than most gaming headsets.
 There’s no noise cancellation here, but the memory foam pads are thick and provide a decent seal, so you shouldn’t run into any issues with the kinds of sounds you’d hear in the home.

 The HyperX Cloud Orbit comes equipped with a removable 3.5mm condenser microphone, and as gaming headsets go, it’s pretty good.
-As is typical of products in this space, the mic de-emphasizes lows pretty notably.
-For most people this won’t matter all that much, but people with particularly deep voices may find they sound a little distorted.
+As is typical of products in this space, the mic de-emphasizes lows pretty notably, although for most people this won’t matter all that much.

-However, the mic notably also doesn’t boost highs overmuch.
-Often gaming headsets boost highs quite a bit more, as a lot of small parts of speech (like sibilant sounds) that are important for everything sounding normal inhabit that range.
+However, the mic notably also doesn’t boost highs particularly.
+Often gaming headsets boost highs quite a bit more, as a lot of small parts of speech (like sibilant sounds) that are important for intelligibility inhabit that range.
 I never ran into any clarity issues in my time with the headset, but don’t expect anything approaching podcast quality:

 Should you buy the HyperX Cloud Orbit?

-The HyperX Cloud Orbit S is just about the best gaming headset you can get.
+The HyperX Cloud Orbit S is still one of the best wired gaming headset you can get.
 Sure, it’s not as fully featured as the headset it’s based on, but it makes smart cuts.
-All told, it offers the same gaming experience, with excellent sound, accurate 3D audio, and a good mic, for $70 less.
+All told, it offers the same gaming experience, with excellent sound, accurate 3D audio, and a good mic, for a steep discount.